“I think it’s really important that people keep signing up to these type of trials to push research forward.”

 immunotherapy, or any experimental drug in the 2 weeks before starting the trial

-- Have had radiotherapy or hormone therapy in the 2 weeks before starting the trial
+- Have had radiotherapy in the 2 weeks before starting the trial

 - Have side effects from any earlier cancer treatments that are causing you problems